risuorg/risuorg.github.io/content/2018-06-08-rhcomblog.markdown

 Citellus has been featured in a blog post at <https://www.redhat.com/en/blog/citellus-system-configuration-validation-tool?scid=701f2000000tnTlAAI>

-where we hilight what you already know!
+where we highlight what you already know!

 Happy reading!